 For example, for healing in the leg, devotes would offer a wax item of the leg.
 For the whole body, you can offer a wax figure of the body.
 It costs around Rs.
 25.

 Those asking for Prayers for other intentions can offer house and other wax items.
-You can also offer candles and flowers to be put in the box next to the altar.
+You can also offer candles and flowers in the box next to the altar.

 If you are Christian, you can recite the Rosary.
 For others, simply sitting in the church and praying to Mother Mary in your own words is also common.